 Evidence of this came when Wilber’s critics popped up.
 Experts in many of the fields Wilber claimed to have “integrated” questioned or picked apart some of his assumptions.
 In Wilber’s model, he uses what he refers to as “orienting generalizations,” ways of summarizing entire fields of study in order to fit them together with other forms of knowledge.
 Wilber admits in his work that he’s generalizing large topics and that there is not consensus in many fields, but that he’s constructed these generalizations to reflect the basic and agreed-upon principles of each field of study.

-Well, a number of experts began questioning Wilber’s choice of sources, and claimed that what he portrayed as consensus in some fields such as developmental psychology or sociology, it turned out there was still quite a bit of debate and uncertainty around some of Wilber’s “basic” conclusions.
+Well, a number of experts began questioning Wilber’s choice of sources.
+And as for the claims that what he portrayed as consensus in some fields such as developmental psychology or sociology, it turned out there was still quite a bit of debate and uncertainty around some of Wilber’s “basic” conclusions.
 Often, what Wilber portrayed as the “consensus” of a certain field actually amounted to an obscure or minority position.

 Critics also picked apart Wilber’s model itself, showing minor contradictions in it.
 And a number of people caught on to his shockingly meek understanding of evolutionary biology and his puzzling insinuations of intelligent design.